Faith And Fraud: The Wealth Obsessed Pastor Lamor Gets Robbed

 The Suspects In The Robberies

-Say-Quan Pollack and Juwan Anderson, both 23 years old, were implicated in a high-profile robbery incident involving a Brooklyn pastor, Lamor Whitehead, during a church service that was being live-streamed.
-The event, which took place on July 24, 2022, saw the pastor robbed of an estimated $1 million worth of jewelry, sparking widespread outrage and disbelief due to the sanctity of the space violated and the audacious nature of the crime.
+Say-Quan Pollack and Juwan Anderson, both 23 years old, were implicated in a high-profile robbery involving Brooklyn pastor Lamor Whitehead.
+The robbery happened during a church service that was being live-streamed on July 24, 2022.
+During the incident, Whitehead was robbed of an estimated $1 million in jewelry, shocking viewers and sparking outrage over the violation of a place of worship.

-Following an extensive investigation, authorities arrested Pollack and Anderson, charging them with robbery, robbery conspiracy, and possessing and brandishing a firearm during a crime of violence.
-These charges underscore the seriousness of the act, reflecting the law enforcement’s commitment to holding those accountable who dare to breach peace and security within community spaces, especially places of worship.
+After an extensive investigation, authorities arrested Pollack and Anderson.
+They were charged with robbery, conspiracy to commit robbery, and possessing and brandishing a firearm during a crime of violence.
+The charges reflect the seriousness of the crime and law enforcement’s focus on protecting safety within community spaces, including churches.

 Third Suspect Enters Shootout With Police